Explore

 Time: Sessions from 9:00am.
 Last session at 7:00pm.

 Visit WA Museum Boola Bardip these school holidays for a rare glimpse into life in ancient China.
-The exhibit’s star attraction—the 2,000 year old Terracotta Warriors—are on display alongside hundreds of other Chinese artefacts.
+The exhibit’s star attraction—the 2,000-year-old Terracotta Warriors—are on display alongside hundreds of other Chinese artefacts.
+In the Ancient China Activity Zone kids can explore Chinese history through activities including water painting, warrior jigsaws and a sensory play area.

 Location: WA Museum Boola Bardip